 In fact, some sheriffs and prosecutors have made it a priority to arrest patients even if they have medical marijuana cards and have done everything they can to comply with the law.
 At Williams & Associates, we vigorously defend clients who use marijuana as medicine but have found themselves charged with a drug crime.

 We are one of a handful of law firms in Michigan that has successfully handled these cases.
 One of our lawyers, Jesse Williams, has compiled all the court cases on the medical marijuana issue so far.
 He has spoken on panels and is known as a strong advocate for patients’ rights.
 With his knowledge and experience, our firm is equipped to protect your right to use medicinal marijuana.

 Understanding The Michigan Medical Marihuana Act

-Patients who do not have a primary caregiver are allowed to grow up to 12 marijuana plants for their own consumption.
-However, law enforcement has been known to investigate people for these small growing operations and make an arrest for cultivation.
+Patients who do not have a primary caregiver are allowed to grow up to 12 marijuana plants for their own consumption, as long as they are kept in an enclosed and locked home or facility.
+However, law enforcement has been known to investigate people for these small growing operations and make arrests for cultivation.

 Get The Legal Help You Need

 Because this is such an evolving area of law, it is always best to consult with an attorney before using or growing medical marijuana.
 If you have been wrongfully charged already, seek out Williams & Associates immediately.
 We will work hard to have the charges dismissed or at least reduced to a misdemeanor.

 Contact Us If You Are Facing Criminal Charges Involving Medical Marijuana